Trolleybuses in Belgrade: 2010s

+2020s

 In April 2021, Belgrade city delegation visited Moscow's tram factory PC Transport Systems.
 President of the city assembly, Nikola Nikodijević, announced that 154 trolleybuses (with 130 trams) will be purchased by the city until 2033.
 Though not so publicly, like in the case of line No. 28, residents of the Konjarnik neighborhood also protested the shutting down of the line No. 19.
 In December 2021, during a meeting with the residents, deputy major Vesić announced the restoration of the line No. 19 for 4 January 2022.
 He also announced purchase of 80 new trolleybuses, and expansion of the grid in 2022, though the 2022 city budget has no funds allocated for this, so reporters connected statements with the upcoming city elections in April 2022.
 In the late 2021, due to the old age of the fleet, trolleybuses on line 21 were completely replaced with buses, until "the new trolleybuses are purchased".
 In February 2022 city announced that the process of acquiring 80 new vehicles began, and that plan is to purchase 20 trolleybuses per year in 2023, 2024, 2025 and 2026.

+In March 2023, petition was started to extend lines 19, 21 and 22 back to Studentski Trg, as the situation was for decades before 2019.
+Since then, the commuters had to transfer to other buses and trolleybuses at Slavija Square to reach downtown.